justinpdostal/Race4Recruits/README.md

 - V = Visible swimmer attributes (times, events)
 - H = Hidden attributes (potential, injury risk)
 - P = Partial knowledge of other teams' rosters

+This was my first idea, as much as I would like to do this highly complicated version, state space is simply too large, like really too large.
+So I'm going to reduce the problem size in order to make this feasable.
+This means loosing realism, but with my current tools I can't exactly deal with the estimated 10^6900 state spaces :(.